tallen94/iam/README.md

 To release the image you just built, create a pull request from `master` to `release/<image_name>`.
 This will run the build for that image.
 Get approval and merge.

 Merging this PR will trigger a build of the docker files and all images dependent on the image being built.
 A new PR will be created to `master` from `deploy/<image_name>-<git_sha>` that will contain the necessary version updates for the new images to be deployed.
 Get this approved and merge.

-# System
-What it does:
-- Automates building of environments into services
-- Create executables that can run in the environments
-- Edit code in the browser
-- Dependency chain visualization
-- Search
-- Auto Complete